MrBrax/LiveStreamDVR/README.md

 - Can be set to automatically download the whole stream chat to a JSON file, to be used in my [twitch-vod-chat](https://github.com/MrBrax/twitch-vod-chat) webapp or automatically burned in with [TwitchDownloader](https://github.com/lay295/TwitchDownloader).
 - Basic webhook support for external scripting.

-*One high-profile streamer VOD of 10 hours is about 30-50GB.*
+*One high-profile streamer VOD of 10 hours at 1080p60 is about 30-50GB.*

 Post issues/help on the issues tab above.
 I already run an up to date version, so starting fresh might break stuff.